Freakwill/pyrimidine/README.md

 # pyrimidine

-OO implement of genetic algorithm by python
+OO implement of genetic algorithm by python.
+See [pyrimidine's document](https://pyrimidine.readthedocs.io/) for more details.

 ![LOGO](logo.png)

 ## Why

-Why is the package named as pyrimidine?
-Because it begins with `py`.
+Why is the package named as “pyrimidine”?
+Because it begins with “py”.

+> — Are you kiding?
+>
+> — No, I am serious.

 ## Download

-It is not uploaded to pypi at present, so just download it from github.
+It has been uploaded to [pypi](https://pypi.org/project/pyrimidine/), so download it with `pip install pyrimidine`, and also could download it from github.

 ## Idea